 Another plus is that the game doesn’t go back to the desktop when I clicked here on my browser to continue writing the review.
 I’m so glad they added that feature.

 Also, I’m disappointed in the fact that everything is a platform level.
 At least, every 10 levels I played.
-There are also other characters but I have yet to unlock them.
+There are other characters, but I have yet to unlock them.
 And I haven’t used the power-ups since I barely find them.
-Maybe that’s because I’m playing on a certain difficulty.
+Possibly that’s because I’m playing on a certain difficulty.
 At least there is level selection and check points so that makes my pain a bit less hard to bear.

-In conclusion I can say this.
+In conclusion, I can say this.
 This game is a mediocre game.
 It’s not worth the current price.
 Nearly 15 bucks is a bit too high.
 The game isn’t that good quality for that.
 A price like 7,5 would be way better.
 This game needs some polishing.
 Like adjustable controls and a revision of the level design.
 Is a worth a play?
-Yes, it’s not terrible, I’m enjoying it but even with the low expectations, I’m disappointing.
-I feel that they could have done a lot more then what is in the game.
+Yes, it’s not terrible, I’m enjoying it, but even with the low expectations, I’m disappointing.
+I feel that they could have done a lot more than what is in the game.
 It feels lacking in terms of content.
 Since it’s only platforming.
-Also, the high difficulty might be a turn off to some.
-But I’m sure that the nudity level is one of the biggest turn offs!
+Also, the high difficulty might be a turn-off to some.
+But I’m sure that the nudity level is one of the biggest turn-offs!
 There is nothing wrong with nudity but a whole level and presented like that is just overboard.

 Thanks for reading and I hope you enjoyed this little rant of mine.
 I’ll do my best to finish and beat this game, so I can fully review it.
 But this game’ll not be beaten soon since I have a minor disliking for it like shown.
 But I’m starting to add to something I finished.
 Jonez out.